NASA-Openscapes/2022-Fall-ECOSTRESS-Cloud-Workshop/index.md

 ### Workshop Outcomes

 At the end of the workshop, participants should be able to find and access ECOSTRESS v2 data in the NASA Earthdata Cloud (hosted in AWS).
-Workshop materials will be available for future reference following the completion of the workshop/ECOSTRESS Science Team meeting
+Workshop materials will be available for future reference following the completion of the workshop/ECOSTRESS Science Team meeting.

 ## Acknowledgements